The Essential Guide to Malbec Food Pairing

 If you do come across a varietal Malbec from Cahors, consider using fattier meats as food pairing options.
 If the variety has come from Argentina, try pairing it with leaner meats.

 Despite its tannic content, Malbec food pairings don’t have to be solely meat-based.
-This grape variety has unique dark plum and cassis fruit notes, making it ideal to pair with some more savory dark meat poultry and pork.
+This grape variety has unique dark plum and cassis fruit notes, making it ideal to pair with more savory dark meat poultry and pork.
 Without further ado, let’s get specific with Malbec food pairing concepts.

 Malbec Wine & Food Pairing Guide | Winetraveler.com